 The climate in Jerusalem enables the cultivation of plants from a wide range of habitats and climates.
 Introduced plants are assessed for their potential use in horticulture, forestry, agriculture, medicine, and conservation.

-The Gardens school of horticulture provides courses and workshops in gardening, garden therapy, native flora, garden flora, medicinal plants, and more.
+The Gardens School of Horticulture provides courses and workshops in gardening, garden therapy, native flora, medicinal plants, and more.

 Jerusalem Botanical Gardens: Activities and Events

-During the summer and holidays, the Jerusalem botanical gardens host festivals with workshops and activities.
-During the winter they host special weekend activities for families.
+The Jerusalem botanical gardens host festivals with workshops and activities during the summer and holidays.
+During the winter, they host special weekend activities for families.
 There is also a Garden Train for kids to enjoy.

 Jerusalem Botanical Gardens: Discovery Trail